Davis Mills Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 Matchup vs. Los Angeles

-- The Rams are giving up 285.4 passing yards per game this year, the NFL's 23rd-ranked pass defense.
+- The 285.4 yards per game the Rams are allowing through the air makes them the NFL's 23rd-ranked pass defense.

-- With seven passing TDs allowed this season, the Rams defense is ranked third in the NFL.
+- The Rams have surrendered seven touchdowns through the air (1.0 per game).
+They are third in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Cardinals, Mills completed 71.9% of his passes for 135 yards.
+- Mills put together a 135-yard performance against the Cardinals last week, completing 71.9% of his passes.

-- Over his last three games, Mills has collected 690 passing yards (230.0 yards per game) while going 73-for-104 (70.2% completion percentage) and throwing three touchdowns and two interceptions.
+- Mills has racked up 690 passing yards (230.0 per game) and has a 70.2% completion percentage this year (73-of-104) while throwing three touchdowns and two interceptions over his last three games.

 Mills' Houston Teammates